Secret Side Effects of Eating Cauliflower, Says Science

 We already know that cauliflower is a beloved veggie for the weight-loss crowd thanks to its high-fiber, low-calorie nutrition content.
 But for others, there are some secret effects of eating this popular veggie that everyone should know about before jumping on the cauli bandwagon.
-Read on to learn more, and for more on how to eat healthy, don't miss 7 Healthiest Foods to Eat Right Now.
+Read on to learn more, and don't miss Secret Side Effects of Eating Broccoli, Says Science.

 You may experience excessive gas.

 Like all cruciferous veggies (like broccoli and Brussels sprouts), cauliflower contains the complex sugar raffinose.
 This sugar is tough for the human body to break down, and in turn, it travels to the large intestine undigested where bacteria ferment it—leading to possible gas and bloat.